TylerRenfro/portfolio-2023/_written-comm/heuristic-evaluation.md

 Some areas on the website start to get questionable if they are buttons or not.

 {:.text-xl .mb-10}
-Probably the biggest violation of this principle is on the locations page.
-There’s a big map with all the locations spread out, but unfortunately, the form for filtering and searching is at the bottom of the page.
-For most searching interfaces, the controls are placed at the top.
+The biggest violation of this principle is on the locations page.
+There’s a large map with all the locations spread out, but unfortunately, the form for filtering and searching is at the bottom of the page.
+For most searching interfaces, controls are placed at the top.

 ![an image alt text]({{ site.baseurl }}/images/heuristic-evaluation/heuristic-4-img-6.jpg "an image title"){:.mb-10 .w-full}